LAST UPDATED: 7 August 2018

 The vast majority of jobs currently supported by live export — producers, stockmen, shearers, truck drivers — will still exist if all animals are processed domestically.
 In fact, the boxed meat trade is already worth eight times as much to our country's economy.

 A series of reports produced by respected economic researchers lay out clearly how a well-planned transition could be managed to minimise effects on producers, and produce net gains for our economy and rural communities.

 And, of course, the positives for animals are obvious as they would no longer be subjected to long sea journeys, only to face fully conscious slaughter in countries with no effective laws in place to protect them from cruelty.

 History has shown that small interest groups — in this case the whaling industry — can slow change — but in the long run, the voice of the growing community who oppose whaling will get louder and louder.Federal Minister for the Environment and Heritage, Dr David Kemp, MP, 17 Oct 2003

 Something changed in the Australian psyche to lead us from cruelty towards compassion for whales.
-What will it take for the same to happen for exported cattle, who we see again and again with leg tendons slashed and eyes gouged, and throats hacked open with short, dull blades?
-How many times do we need to see Australian sheep stuffed in car boots and slaughtered brutally in the streets before our decision-makers say enough?
+What will it take for the same to happen for exported sheep, who we have seen starving and suffocating in unbearable heat, unable to move or lie down for days on end aboard these ships?
+How many times must we watch cattle hauled off to slaughter in countries with little to no animal welfare supervision?
 Turning away from their suffering does no honour to the Australia that went out to bat for whales.

-With our country's pride burning bright thanks to our efforts on behalf of whales, and the International Court of Justice's decision, it's an appropriate moment to reflect on how hard our government fought to stop those killing boats — and what needs to happen in our community for the live export ships to stop, too.
+With the world's eyes on our country's decision makers, it's important to reflect on how hard our government fought to stop those killing boats — and what needs to happen in our community for the live export ships to stop, too.